testflows/TestFlows-Core/testflows/combinatorics/README.md

 The `covering(parameters, strength=2)` or `CoveringArray(parameters, strength=2)` class allows to calculate a covering array
 for some `k` parameters having the same or different number of possible values.

-The class uses [IPOG], an in-parameter-order, algorithm as described in [IPOG: A General Strategy for T-Way Software Testing by Yu Lei et al.]
+The class uses [IPOG], an in-parameter-order, algorithm as described in [IPOG: A General Strategy for T-Way Software Testing] paper by Yu Lei et al.

 For any non-trivial number of parameters exhaustively testing all possibilities is not feasible.
 For example, if we have `10` parameters that each has `10` possible values `(k=10, v=10)`, the